XcalableMP/manual/en/gmove.rst

 Communications among distributed arrays
 ^^^^^^^^^^^^^^^^^^^
 Copying a part of array a to array b.
-For array assignment statements in a gmove, use triplet.
+Array assignment statements in a gmove construct uses triplet.

 * XMP/C program